 I love using tofu in dishes where no one can detect it.
 While both Desi and I like tofu, I know some people would rather kill than eat it.
 But tofu offers immense nutritional benefits and a complete, healthy vegetable protein, so it’s a shame to leave it out of any diet, vegan or not.

-These waffles are really crispy and taste best right off the waffle iron (they do tend to harden up if left standing for too long, although they are still delicious).
+These Vegan Wholegrain Waffles are really crispy and taste best right off the waffle iron (they do tend to harden up if left standing for too long, although they are still delicious).

 If you don’t have a waffle iron, you might try adding more soymilk to the batter to make it thinner, and then make pancakes with it.
 In fact, I do this all the time: use waffle batter to make pancakes and vice-versa.